dib-lab/2021-paper-ibd/manuscript.md

 These k-mers contribute a large fraction of predictive power for classification of IBD subtype, and the genomes in which they are found represent a microbial core that contains predictive power in IBD subtype classification.

 Given that 360 genomes anchored the majority of k-mers and variable importance across all models, we were curious whether a smaller number of genomes could still retain the majority of variable importance.
-Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:metacoder**, **Figure S @fig:tree**, **Figure S @fig:varimp**).
+Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:metacoder**, **Figure S @fig:tree**, **Figure S @fig:varimp**) (SUPPLEMENTARY TABLE:`needs to be created`).
 We assumed these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.

 ![**Tree of bacterial species that were predictive of IBD subtype in all models.**
 Nodes are summarized to the genus level.
 All taxa up to the class level are labelled.
-Taxa that could account for at least 1% of the normalized variable importance across Random forests models are colored and labelled.
+Taxa that could account for at least 1% of the normalized variable importance across random forests models are colored and labelled.
-Node size and node color reflects potential variable importance.
+Node size and node color reflect potential variable importance.
 ](images/metacoder_by_varimp.png){#fig:metacoder}

 ## Genome queries into metagenome assembly graphs recover neighborhoods of sequence variation and establish species umbrellas